 Contrarily, iced coffee has no calories if you do not add in any milk.
 Even with 1 ounce of milk, iced coffee has a far less calorie count than an iced latte.
 So, if you want to reduce your calorie consumption, go for iced coffee.

-As evident from the information we have discussed so far, iced coffee has a far more pronounced, strong coffee taste.
+As evident from the information I have discussed so far, iced coffee has a far more pronounced, strong coffee taste.
 On the other hand, an iced latte has a more balanced, mellow, and creamy taste because of the high milk to espresso ratio.

 Therefore, if you like your coffee towards the bitter end of the flavor spectrum, go for iced coffee, and if you want a more indulgent drink, an iced latte should be your pick.